ome/omero-guide-qupath/docs/qupath.rst

 #.
 In the following steps, we will show how to convert the ROIs your just created in QuPath into OMERO ROIs and attach them to the image in OMERO.

 #.
 First, use the ROI OME-XML export script to export your ROIs from QuPath into OME-XML file.
-Find the export script in https://github.com/glencoesoftware/ome-omero-roitool/tree/master/src/dist/QuPath.scripts
+Find the export script in `QuPath.scripts <https://github.com/glencoesoftware/ome-omero-roitool/tree/v0.2.0/QuPath.scripts>`_

 #.
-Copy the script text.
+In QuPath, open *Automate > Show script editor* and paste the content of `OME_XML_export.groovy <https://raw.githubusercontent.com/glencoesoftware/ome-omero-roitool/v0.2.0/QuPath.scripts/OME_XML_export.groovy>`_ into the text area.

 #.
-In QuPath, open *Automate > Show script editor*
+To run the script, select *Run > Run*.

 #.
-Follow the instructions from step 3 onwards in https://github.com/glencoesoftware/ome-omero-roitool#export-ome-xml-rois to execute the export script in QuPath.
-This will produce a local OME-XML file.

-#.
 Note: If you run a *Cell detection* in QuPath, the nuclei ROIs will be drawn as well as the ROIs around the cells.
 The ROI OME-XML export script will export both the ROIs around the cells as well as the nuclei ROIs.
 In OMERO, they will appear as two Shapes inside the ROI belonging to the particular cell.

 #.
 Import the OME-XML with the ROIs from QuPath into OMERO.
 These steps must be run on a command line.
-Find the latest release of the ome-omero-roitool on https://github.com/glencoesoftware/ome-omero-roitool/releases.
+Find the version of the ome-omero-roitool in on https://github.com/glencoesoftware/ome-omero-roitool/releases mentioned in Resources.
 From there, download the ``ome-omero-roitool-xxx.zip``.
 Open your terminal window.

 #.
 Unzip the downloaded file and go into the resulting folder as follows::